 A bit removed from the noise of downtown, West Seattle is a popular destination for Seattleites looking for a laid-back feel.
 You’ll also find year-round farmers’ markets, eclectic businesses, and unique shopping experiences.
 “The Junction” is where you’ll find many of the area’s dining and shopping spots and can be considered the “downtown” of West Seattle.
 If you’re interested in an affordable neighborhood in Seattle with beach access, West Seattle might be for you.

-Best Seattle Suburbs
+Best Seattle suburbs

 If you’re looking to live outside the city of Seattle in a suburb, we’d recommend starting with one of these great neighboring cities.
 Start your research here!

 Located on Lake Sammamish east of Seattle, Sammamish boasts great incomes and a very low unemployment rate.
 It’s incredibly peaceful, has a low crime rate, and has a mix of new construction and historic homes.
 Just 20 miles from Seattle, Sammamish is a great option for those hunting for the best Seattle suburbs.

 Mercer Island lies in Lake Washington, between Seattle and Bellevue, giving it stellar access to both metropolises.
 With just under 25,000 residents, Mercer Island has access to the city, while remaining a great town unto itself.
 To top it off, you’re looking at just a 20-minute commute into the city.

 Located northeast of Seattle, Redmond boasts a much lower cost of living, making it one of the most affordable suburbs near Seattle.
 Redmond has something for everyone, with great schools, nightlife, and access to the city.
 In this suburb, most residents own their homes.

-Making Your Move to Seattle
+Making your move to Seattle

 If you’re looking to move to the Emerald City from the City of Roses, you’ll likely find many of the same characteristics that attracted you to Portland — but with a slightly higher price tag.
-According to NerdWallet, Seattle’s cost of living is 16% higher than in Portland.
+According to NerdWallet, Seattle’s cost of living is 21% higher than in Portland.
 You’ll feel that difference mainly in the cost of homes and apartment rentals.
 (For help keeping finances in check, see our guides on finding an apartment and living on a budget in Seattle.)

 You can also avoid spending more than you have to on moving costs by comparing your options.
 Here’s a snapshot of what you can expect to pay, whether you choose to relocate by using a rental truck, full-service mover, or moving container.

-How much does it cost to move from Portland, OR to Seattle?
+How much does it cost to move from Portland, OR, to Seattle?

-Moving cost* estimates for Portland, OR to Seattle
+Moving cost estimates*

 (includes 1-month storage)